HeadMad/postcss-simple-media/README.md

 [PostCSS]: https://github.com/postcss/postcss
 ## About
-All styles properties declared after the media property to the end of the rule or to the next media property, will be placed in the media query with the specified parameters
+All styles properties declared after the media property<br>
+to the end of the rule or to the next media property,<br>
+will be placed in the media query with the specified parameters

 ```css